ucam-department-of-psychiatry/camcops/docs/source/introduction/overview.rst

-- The server offers a web ‘front end’ (including printable task summaries, quantitative tracking information, and clinical summary views), a relational database ‘back end’ for powerful statistical analysis, and automatic export facilities including HL7- and file-based export of structured data or PDFs.
+- The server offers a web ‘front end’ (including printable task summaries, quantitative tracking information, and clinical summary views), a relational database ‘back end’ for powerful statistical analysis, and automatic export facilities including the export of structured data or PDFs via HL7 v2, HL7 FHIR, and files.

 Additionally,